-Recent research carried out by Bakker Spalding has found that 88% of people find that mental wellbeing is a key benefit for spending time in the garden.
-And Thrive, a charity dedicated to the wellbeing of people with mental health issues or physical disabilities and their gardening aspirations have recorded positive changes in the people who take up the hobby.
+Recent research carried out by Bakker Spalding has found that 88% of people find that mental wellbeing is a crucial benefit for spending time in the garden.
+And Thrive, a charity dedicated to the welfare of people with mental health issues or physical disabilities and their gardening aspirations have recorded positive changes in the people who take up the hobby.

 Then, there are the nutritional benefits to those who choose to plant a vegetable garden, as well as the personal satisfaction of providing home-grown fruits and vegetables.
 Maintaining a vegetable or fruit garden is an excellent way of ensuring that there is a continuous supply of fresh vegetables to consume – with the knowledge that the gardener knows what substances, if any, have been used.
 Undoubtedly, eating more vegetables increases a person’s health and wellbeing.
 So gardening can be just what the doctor ordered.

 Flowers bring pleasure to anyone who sees them, a gift to passers-by, and their scents can also be a source of happiness.

 If you are thinking of growing your fruit and vegetables or flowers, or are already doing so but are limiting your range to the more conventional carrots, potatoes and onions, why not learn how to grow a varied and delicious crop successfully?
 ADL runs a wide selection of gardening courses, including growing your vegetables, fruit or flowers, home propagation and becoming a home garden expert.